wrhlearner/2020-aircraft-war/README.md

 # 2020-aircraft-war
 using C++ to build a simple aircraft war desktop game
 # GAME release
-the latest version is included in folder v3.
+the latest version of executable file, source code are packed and included in folder v3.
+### note
+### the code representing MVVM design pattern is stored in Code folder.
+### there is no common/model/viewmodel/view/window/app layers in v3 source code for the sake of convenience.
 # game operation
 enter game: double click game interface to get menu.